GluuFederation/docs-ce-prod/docs/source/admin-guide/openid-connect.md

 ## Subject Identifier Types

 A Subject Identifier is a locally unique and never reassigned identifier within the Issuer for the End-User, which is intended to be consumed by the Client.
+The can be found by navigating to `Configuration` > `oxAuth Configuration`.
 Two Subject Identifier types are defined in oxAuth: `public` and `pairwise`.

 ![Subject Types Supported](../img/admin-guide/openid/subjecttypessupported.png)